Skip to main content

 • Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.

-Gene mutations related to gallbladder cancers are usually acquired during life rather than being inherited.
+Gene mutations related to gallbladder cancers are usually acquired after birth rather than being inherited.
 For example, acquired changes in the TP53 tumor suppressor gene are found in many cases of gallbladder cancer.
 Other genes that may play a role in gallbladder cancers include KRAS, BRAF, and PIK3CA.
 Some of the gene changes that lead to gallbladder cancer might be caused by chronic inflammation.
-But sometimes the cause of these changes is not known.
+Sometimes the cause of these changes is not known.
 Many gene changes might just be random events that sometimes happen inside a cell, without having an outside cause.

 Patel T, Borad MJ.
 Carcinoma of the biliary tree.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2015:715-735.